-\textbf{Lipschitz Hessian \:} Assuming in addition that the Hessian is Lipschitz continuous, the aforementioned bound can be improved to $\bigO(\varepsilon^{-7/4})$ \cite{convexguilty,momentumsaddle,li2023restarted}.
-This class of functions therefore admits accelerated rates, while still encompassing important non-convex problems, such as matrix factorization \cite{jin2017escape}.
-All existing first-order algorithms achieving this complexity rely on \eqref{eq:nm} as their core update.
-However, these methods also need to perform a \textit{security check} at each iteration.
-If it fails, an \textit{alternative mechanism} is triggered.
-At a conceptual level, these procedures can be summarized as follows:
+\textbf{Lipschitz Hessian \:} Assuming in addition that the Hessian is Lipschitz continuous, the aforementioned bound can be improved to $\tilde \bigO(\varepsilon^{-7/4})$ \cite{convexguilty,momentumsaddle}, up to some logarithmic factor further removed by \cite{li2023restarted} to achieve the bound $\bigO(\varepsilon^{-7/4})$.
+This class of functions therefore admits accelerated bounds, while still encompassing important non-convex problems.
+Examples include the symmetric low-rank matrix factorization problem, as long as the domain is a compact set \cite{jin2017escape}, or squared loss regression of a neural network whose activation functions are with Lipschitz first and second derivatives, \textit{e.g.} if using SoftPlus activations \citep[Proposition 2]{renaud2025provably}.